 They've no slipface and look from far exactly like a whaleback.
 They're the gigantic in size like typical dunes and are the most suited to cruise on with your 4x4.
-If you ask a British how to describe them they'd say, they're 'rolling' hills of sands because of their smooth surfaces with no crests.
+If you ask a British how to describe them they'd say, they're 'rolling' hills of sands because of their smooth surfaces with no clear tip at the top.

-They're called whaleback by the famous British Sahara expert Bagnold active in Egypt at the first half of the 20th century (and God father to scientists working in desert geomorphology) but Zibar now is becoming more used in science.
+They're called whaleback by the famous British Sahara expert Bagnold active in Egypt at the first half of the 20th century (and God father to scientists working in desert geomorphology) but Zibar has been used more often in science.
 The word Zibar is 'borrowed' from Arabic by D. A. Holm in 1953 when he was discussing dunes in Nejd, Saudia but the Arabic source of the word is not clear.